edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-Go.md

 Follow these steps to create a device profile for the simple random number generating device service.

 1. Explore the files in the cmd/device-simple/res folder.
-Note the example Simple-Driver.yaml device provide that is already in this folder.
+Note the example Simple-Driver.yaml device profile that is already in this folder.
 Open the file with your favorite editor and explore its contents.
 Note how `deviceResources` in the file represent properties of a device (properties like SwitchButton, X, Y and Z rotation).
 Similarly, `coreCommands` specify commands that get issued to the device.

     ![image](EdgeX_SampleDeviceProfile_DeviceResources.png)